mariusjcb/BogusApp/README.md

 git clone --recurse-submodules https://github.com/mariusjcb/BogusApp.git
 ```

-## SPM Configurations
+# SwiftLint & Komondor

 All SPM Packages - except those required to be compatible with **Linux (backend microservices)** - are configured to check codestyling with swiftlint before commiting changes. *Even it's annoying to enforce good practices this way...*

-Also there are Komondor, Danger and SwiftFormat already linked with all packages.
+Also there are Komondor already linked with all packages.
 When creating a new package please follow the existing pattern. *Should update this repo with SwiftGen to simplify package creation*

-- *swift run komondor install* // Setup git hooks
+- **swift run komondor install** // Setup git hooks, run it after submodule installation or before git commiting for the first time on your machine
-- *swift run swiftformat* // run SwiftFormat
-- *swift run swiftlint --autocorrect* // run SwiftLint
+- **swift run swiftlint --autocorrect** // run SwiftLint
-- *swift run danger-swift ci* // run danger in CI (for code reviews)

 # Microservices